ANN WASHINGTON CHAPTER, NSDAR MOUNT VERNON, WASHINGTON CHAPTER FOUNDED 1921

 Welcome to the Ann Washington Chapter, National Society Daughters of the American Revolution (NSDAR or DAR), website in the Greater Skagit Valley Region, known for its tulips and daffodils, fertile farmland, natural beauty, quaint towns, waterfront communities, wildlife, tourism, and so many wonderful things to experience.

-We officially meet from September through May but have a plethora of activities and service projects all year long.
+The chapter officially meets from September through May but has a plethora of activities and service projects all year long appealing to a variety of interests and skills.
 Ours is a growing and dynamic chapter established in 1921, named in honor of George Washington's great-grandmother.
-Our active members hail from all over the Northwest including Anacortes, Burlington, La Conner, Sedro Woolley, as far south as Covington, as far west as Oak Harbor, and as far north as British Columbia We also have members from out of state and also out of the area within our state.
+Our active members hail from all over the Northwest including British Columbia.
+We also have members from out of state and out of the area within Washington State.

-Our active members are in their 20s to their late 90s, and every decade in between as there is something each age group enjoys.
+Our active members range from ages 18 to 99, and every decade in between as there is something each age group enjoys.
 They come from a variety of backgrounds and interests having grown up all over the U.S. and some from all over the world as military families.
 They are passionate about community service, preserving history, educating youth, and honoring and supporting those who have served and are serving our nation.

 Picture